delucca-papers/memory-aware-chunking/experiments/README.md

 **Key Questions**:
 - Which algorithms consume the most memory, and why?
 - Is the memory usage directly related to the input shape, and how?
+- Does the memory usage change for real-world (not synthetic) data?

 4. [`004-predicting-memory-usage`](./004-predicting-memory-usage.ipynb)